adeelhasan/kitty_party/README.md

 Design Decisions

 There is a base contract which imposes an overall structure, and descendant classes which implement key abstract functions.
-This is also called the Template Design Pattern for class design, and the convention is to have the templated functions be prefaced by "do" eg, doInitialLottery
+This is also called the Template Design Pattern for class design, and in this project the nameing convention is to have the templated functions be prefaced by "do" eg, doInitialLottery

 - KittyPartyBase
   - KittySequential